cpage2/cherri-site/README.md

 Project is a website for a made up artist Cherri.
 Current live pages include home, tour dates, shop, and contact.

+** As this was a project made in 2019 and I am revisiting it, changes are being made.

 # Technologies Used